Photic zone: Phytoplankton

 An increase in the amount of phytoplankton also creates an increase in zooplankton, the zooplankton feeds on the phytoplankton as they are at the bottom of the food chain.

-Phytoplankton are restricted to the photic zone only, as their growth is completely dependent upon photosynthesis.
-This results in phytoplankton only occupying the uppermost 50–100 m of the water column.
+Phytoplankton are largely restricted to the photic zone, as their growth is primarily dependent upon photosynthesis.
+This results in phytoplankton primarily occupying the uppermost 50-100 m of the water column.
+However, diatoms can survive after sinking, and cells have been observed alive thousands of meters down in the water column.
+They are generally not actively photosynthesizing at these depths due to lack of light availability, but are able to persist in a resting stage.
 Phytoplankton growth within the photic zone can also be influenced by terrestrial factors, like the weathering of crustal rocks or nutrients from the respiration of plants and animals on land that are carried to the ocean via runoff or riverine input.

+Phytoplankton move within the photic zone, and many sink over time, with an average sinking rate of 150 m per day.
+Light access can affect phytoplankton sinking rates through its involvement in photosynthetic activity and energy regulation.
+Phytoplankton utilize light energy for growth, and where that energy is allocated has been found to change as light availability increases.
+In areas of higher light, phytoplankton can invest energy in storage compounds, such as lipids.
+Lipids have a lower density and are involved in buoyancy regulation.
+With more lipids present, the cellular weight decreases, enabling the sinking rate of the phytoplankton to slow.
+While migration is more common in zooplankton, some motile phytoplankton will engage in diel vertical migration (DVM), where they migrate upwards in the water column during the day to maximize photosynthetic activity, and descend in dark hours.